ipesek/jsxgraphbook/src/3_6_angles.md

 `var angle2 = board.create('angle',[line2,line1,-1,-1], {radius:1,color:'green'});`.
 This line presents another possible
 method to input the parameters of an angle.
 We can combine them differently to get different angles at the intersection point $A$.

-Last angle is only a variation of `angle2` which different directions and as a result we can see that `angle1` and `angle3` describe the same angle but with different input parameters.
+Last angle is only a variation of `angle2` with different directions and as a result we can see that `angle1` and `angle3` describe the same angle but with different input parameters.
 {/lang}